Watch Strap Review 60 — Godana From Korea

 The first strap I took out of the box was this black Novonappa (or Barenia) by the tannery Haas from France.
 Just by the name, you can tell that Godana, like most serious leather ateliers, works with exceptional-quality leather.
 We are dealing with a soft calfskin strap here, something you might see a lot, but don’t let its popularity fool you.
 This is easily one of the most delicate and excellent leathers you can work with.
 As you can see in the photos, the measurements are 20/18mm, so it has less of a taper than you may be used to.
 Usually, I prefer 20/16mm, as I love my strap to taper more, but there’s nothing wrong with 20/18mm either.
 I feel like this works better with larger watches.
 Hence, I paired it with the 42mm Speedy Tuesday Ultraman.
 Due to the color-matched stitching, the Godana Novonappa strap is super understated.

-As such, you can easily pair it with pretty much every watch, be it a modern or a vintage piece, a time-only, or a chronograph.
+Therefore, you can easily pair it with pretty much every watch, be it a modern or a vintage piece, a time-only, or a chronograph.
 Thanks to its thickness of only 2.9mm, the strap is soft and wears well.
 You just need to throw it on a watch, and you’re good to go, with no need for any break-in time.
 The edges are smooth and painted, and the lining is beautiful.
 We have yet another leather here, Zermatt, the choice for many strap makers.
 This one also comes from France, from the Degermann tannery near Strasbourg, not too far from where I live.
 This Godana Novonappa strap with its understated black-on-black stitching and calf leather is a beautiful leather object that is worthy of any watch in your collection.

 The second strap that Godana sent me uses Italian leather from the Carlo Badalassi tannery.
 Nemesi is a medium-temper leather, lightly milled and vegetable-tanned.
 It also happens to be the favorite leather type of Haesun Kim, the name behind the Godana brand.
 If the black Novonappa strap was understated, this beautiful brown Nemesi is just perfect.
 The measurement is the same as above at 20/18mm, and every other detail is identical.
 The leather has a deep brown natural color with slightly lighter stitching and painted edges.
 I went with a Speedy again, but I felt the need to match it with a vintage one this time.
 That brown with the aged look of the watch is like a match made in heaven.
 Again, this strap is smooth as butter and wears just perfectly.
 Funnily enough, out of the two, this is the cheaper strap.